 Is There a Political Support for the Double Burden on Prolonged Activity?

-GEORGES CASAMATTA, HELMUTH CREMER, PIERRE PESTIEAU - Centre for Economic Policy
+GEORGES CASAMATTA, HELMUTH CREMER, PIERRE PESTIEAU - Centre for Economic Policy Research.

 Does Migration Empower Married Women?